apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 `ALTER TABLE UNSET` command is used to drop the table property.

-**Note:** If the specified property key does not exist, when you use the v1 command and do not specify `IF EXISTS`, it will throw the error-condition `UNSET_NONEXISTENT_PROPERTIES` and finally `failed`, however regardless of whether `IF EXISTS` is set or not, the v2 command will ignore it and finally `succeed`.
+**Note:** If the specified property key does not exist, whether specify `IF EXISTS` or not, the command will ignore it and finally succeed.

 ##### Syntax